Milici-Ilie/Control-Flow.-Switch/readme2.md

 -How to find out the first & last digit and sum them [FirstLastDigitSum.java]. how to extract the first digit, the logic behind

+-How to find out the Even Digit numbers and sum/calculate the total of them  using a LOOP.
+Even number = divisible numbers with 2. === how to check if a number is even or not using an IF statement, and then using a WHILE LOOP to destructuring the number  ===== HOW TO implement this method of finding the even numbers and sum them by using the normal "FOR" LOOP: FOR(int i = number, i > 0, i /= 10){ ... }, etc [EvenDigitSum.java]

 [WhileDoWhileLoops.java]/[WhileLoopExemple.java]/[WhileLoopChallenge.java]/[DigitSumChallenge.java]

                                                         ❗❗❗ 🥃🥃[WHILE-LOOPS]🥃🥃 ❗❗❗